cuongdoduy/Geek-Up-Technical-Test/README.md

 ## Settting up the environment variables

-- Copy the file `.env.example` and make the new file `.env`
+- Copy the file `.env.example` and make the new file `.env.development`
-- Insert the values for the variables in the `.env` file
+- Insert the values for the variables in the `.env.development` file

 ## Running the app